 Return in the evening to witness first-hand the noise, mystique and colour of a Ganga ceremony; the incredible levels of devotion shown by the pilgrims is breathtaking.
 We suggest going to the ghats to the left of the ferry crossing on the Northern side.
 It is one of the quieter options to witness the ceremony, which is perhaps more accessible for young kids.
 Finish your day by lighting a candle, placing it in the river, and watching it sail away on the current.

-Another night at Bhandari Swiss Cottages.
+Another night at Bhandari Swiss Cottage.

 Day 9 – Mussoorie